 Any dog can get OA, and it can be easily missed or blamed on something like old age

 More dogs suffer from OA than you might think.
 In a recent study of 504 dogs whose owners completed a checklist during a visit with a veterinarian, nearly 40% of dogs were diagnosed with OA.
 You may be thinking, “Not my dog.”
 But, in fact, any dog can get OA, and it can be easily missed or blamed on something else, like old age.
 But OA doesn’t just come with old age—it affects dogs of all ages, sizes, and breeds.
-And while there is no cure, being able to recognize the signs and seeking proper treatment for your pup can help slow down OA progression, ease the pain, and improve their quality of life.
+And while there is no cure, being able to recognize the signs of OA and seeking proper treatment for your pup can help slow down OA progression, ease the pain, and improve their quality of life.

-While you might think to take treatment into your own hands, its actually best left to the veterinarian.
+While you might think to take treatment into your own hands with home remedies, its actually best left to the veterinarian.
 A pain reliever meant for you or even for another pet may be toxic for your dog with OA pain.
 So, if your dog’s sending you a signal, it’s very important that you talk to your veterinarian right away to make an appointment and ask about an effective approach to pain management.
 Your veterinarian might recommend a nonsteroidal anti-inflammatory drug (NSAID), often prescribed for dogs with osteoarthritis.
 Recent studies show that NSAID treatment can improve function in dogs with OA, and may improve their mental and emotional well-being.
 And that’s the ultimate outcome you want for your dog.

 Your veterinarian may also talk to you about the importance of other steps you can take to minimize your dog’s pain, such as weight control and exercise.
 Left untreated, the effects of OA can get worse.
 But with the proper treatment, and as long as you stick with the prescribed course, your veterinarian can help your dog send the signals you want to see: A ball dropped at your feet, that excited greeting at the door, signs that your pet is more comfortable and acting like themselves again.